-The Merit Review process consists of multiple phases that each includes an initial eligibility review and a thorough technical review.
+The evaluation process consists of multiple reviews including an initial eligibility review and a thorough technical review.
 Rigorous technical reviews are conducted by reviewers that are experts in the subject matter of the FOA.
-Ultimately, the Selection Official considers the recommendations of the reviewers, along with other considerations such as Program Policy Factors, in determining which Applications to select.
+Ultimately, the Selection Official considers the recommendations of the reviewers, along with other considerations such as program policy factors, in determining which applications to select for negotiation toward an award.